joelspadin/xivplan/README.md

 ## Credits

-Job, role, and enemy icons are © SQUARE ENIX CO., LTD. All Rights Reserved.
+Job, role, waymark, and enemy icons are © SQUARE ENIX CO., LTD. All Rights Reserved.